apache/struts/apps/portlet/README.txt

 WARNING - Additional configuration required for deployment

-Due to difference in portlet contrainer implementations, the porlet WAR is not ready-to-run.
-Extract the porlet WAR, and then copy the contents of apps/portlet/src/main/etc/<your_portal_server>/ into the WAR's WEB-INF directory.
+Due to difference in portlet container implementations, the portlet WAR is not ready-to-run.
+Extract the portlet WAR, and then copy the contents of apps/portlet/src/main/etc/<your_portal_server>/ into the WAR's WEB-INF directory.